deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 ## Setup Web-Service

+> [!NOTE]
-!!! note Now that we have two separated networks and a security group for the web-service we can set it up.
+> Now that we have two separated networks and a security group for the web-service we can set it up.

 1. Create a new vm for the web-service.
 Select Image and flavor as needed, select the additional security group to make the internal service available over port 80, and select the newly created network (e.g. webservice-internal-subnet).

 2. When setting up the internal service, make sure to either use the port in the security group to open the service or to add the port used by the service to the used security group.

+> [!NOTE]
-!!! note The connection to the internal service should always go over the reverse-proxy, so you could also set up another port like 8080 for the internal service.
+> The connection to the internal service should always go over the reverse-proxy, so you could also set up another port like 8080 for the internal service.
 If you do so, make sure to add the port to the security group attached to the vm.

 ## Setup Reverse-Proxy